mikecafarella/KNP/docs/README.md

-To build the docs, run:
+To build the docs, from the repo root directory, run:

 `mkdocs gh-deploy --config-file docs/mkdocs.yml --remote-branch gh-pages`